robin-rpr/calos/doc/completion.bash.rst

 .. _ch-completion_func:

-:code:`ch-completion`
+:code:`clearly-completion`
 =====================

-Utility function for :code:`ch-completion.bash`.
+Utility function for :code:`completion.bash`.

 Synopsis
 --------

 ::

-    $ ch-completion [ OPTIONS ]
+    $ clearly-completion [ OPTIONS ]

 Description
 -----------

-:code:`ch-completion` is a function to manage Charliecloud’s tab completion.
+:code:`clearly-completion` is a function to manage Charliecloud’s tab completion.
 It is added to the environment when completion is sourced.
 The option(s) given specify what to do: